publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stIII/ch33/schII/m__us_usc_t31_s5.md

 >         At a minimum and before issuing any payment and award, each agency shall review as appropriate the following databases to verify eligibility of the payment and award:

->             “(A) The Death Master File of the Social Security Administration.
+>             “(A) The death records maintained by the Commissioner of Social Security.

 >             “(B) The General Services Administration’s Excluded Parties List System.